Evelyn Kawamoto: Olympic finals

 Kawamoto represented the United States at the 1952 Summer Olympics in Helsinki, where she earned two bronze medals as an 18-year-old.
 She received her first bronze in the women's 4×100-meter freestyle relay, when the U.S. team of Jackie LaVine, Marilee Stepan, Jody Alderson and Kawamoto placed third behind the teams from Hungary and the Netherlands.
 Individually, she set an Olympic record in the 400-meter freestyle in a preliminary heat and received a second bronze for her third-place performance in the women's 400-meter freestyle behind Hungarian swimmers Valéria Gyenge and Éva Novák.
 In the close 400-meter free event, she finished only .9 seconds behind the second place silver medalist Eva Novak.

+Marriage

 She was married on June 9, 1956 at St. Stephens Episcopal Church in Columbus, Ohio near the Ohio State Campus, where her husband-to-be Ford Konno had been a student.
 The marriage was a double wedding with Canadian swimmer Gerald McNamee, who had been a teammate of Ford Konno at Ohio State.
 Evelyn had worked as a secretary for Pan American World Airlines in New York, and after a honeymoon in Nassau, the couple planned to return to New York, where Konno would train intensively for the 1956 Olympics.
 Ford Konno had attended McKinley High with Evelyn, and had been a teammate for the U.S. team at the 1952 Summer Olympics in Helsinki where he won two golds and a silver medal.
 After their marriage, he would earn a silver medal in the 1956 Summer Olympics.